 [RQ9.4] The device a SafetyConsumer is running on shall be able to indicate if SAPI.OperatorAckRequested is enabled.
 This can be done for example by an indicator LED or by using an HMI.

-[RQ9.5] If an LED is used for indication, it shall blink in green color with frequency of 0,5 Hz whenever the output SAPI.OperatorAckRequested is true of at least one of the SafetyConsumers running on the device.
+[RQ9.5] If an LED is used for indication, it shall blink in green colour with frequency of 0,5 Hz whenever the output SAPI.OperatorAckRequested is true of at least one of the SafetyConsumers running on the device.

 NOTE 2 How to realize operator acknowledgment (physical button, element in HMI etc.) is vendor-specific.